 Furthermore, after earning Star Alliance Gold, the threshold for re-qualifying during the following two-year period is even easier, at only 30,000 qualifying miles over the two years to enjoy the benefits for another subsequent two years.

-In the past, Aegean Airlines Miles & Bonus has offered one of the most generous Star Alliance Gold opportunities in history (one which I had taken fully advantage of, but eventually allowed to lapse in 2017).
+In the past, Aegean Airlines Miles+Bonus has offered one of the most generous Star Alliance Gold opportunities in history.
+Indeed, I fully took advantage of it at the time, but eventually allowed it to lapse in 2017.